IBM/ibm-block-csi-driver/docs/content/troubleshooting/recovering_vol_attach_crashed_k8s.md

+{{site.data.keyword.attribute-definition-list}}

 # Recovering from a crashed Kubernetes node

 This section details a manual operation required to revive Kubernetes pods that reside on a crashed node due to an existing Kubernetes limitation.

 ## Identifying a crashed node

-**Note:** These procedures are applicable for both Kubernetes and Red Hat® OpenShift®.
-For Red Hat OpenShift, replace `kubectl` with `oc` in all relevant commands.
+These procedures are applicable for both Kubernetes and Red Hat® OpenShift®.
+For Red Hat OpenShift, replace `kubectl` with `oc` in all relevant commands.{: tip}

 When a worker node shuts down or crashes, all pods in a StatefulSet that reside on it become unavailable.
 In these scenarios, the node status is _NotReady_, and the pod status appears as _Terminating_.